Peoplecantfly/icapserver/README.md

 icapserver
 ==========

-A barebone icap server written in python and framework to write your own simple icap servers.
+A barebone icap server written in python.

 Installation
 ------------